 Since then the company has gone on to design and make several other products including dog tethers.

 So, as you can see from the pictures these pegs are different from most tent pegs and this is most recognizable from there shape.

 The most important and unique feature is the position of the guy attachment point.
 This ensures that the load is evenly distributed and with the peg being in the ground at its natural angle.
 It simply anchors there with less effort than most pegs.

 Delta pegs hold where others can’t, as the guy line increases tension the Delta Peg simply digs deeper.
 Most other pegs simply work their way out of the ground when the same amount of tension from the guy line is applied.
 Even in soft ground where you find other pegs will work their way loose when the slightest bit of tension is applied.

 We also love that these pegs lay flat to the ground as it prevents trips.
 Also, all the pegs not only have the Delta branding on them but a clear picture of how they should sit in the ground.
 Thus meaning that you don’t need separate instructions for using them. (see bottom left picture for the illustration)

-After using the Delta Ground Anchors, we wonder what we ever have done without them when it comes to camping in rainy and windy conditions.
-I can now go to bed in this weather without worrying about getting up during the night to check all pegs are still in place.
+After using the Delta Ground Anchors, we wonder what we ever have done without them.
+Especially when it comes to camping in rainy and windy conditions.
+I can now go to bed in all weather without worrying about getting up during the night to check all pegs are still in place.
 I simply check the tension on all the guy lines before bed and then again when I awake.

-As the name suggests these are anchor pegs, used to anchor your tent in position and not designed to be used at every pegging point on the tent.
+As the name suggests these are anchor pegs, used to anchor your tent in position.
+These are not designed to be used at every pegging point on the tent.